We work daily to offer our passengers a pleasant and comfortable experience, making sure that all the details involved in a trip are properly covered.

 Your baggage process

-In the event of any problem with your baggage, you must contact SATA Azores Airlines Lost and Found Services or Handling Agent at the airport of arrival.
-Or in case this has not been done, passengers should submit a written complaint by email to the airline the soonest possible.
-In case of delay of registered baggage, it must be done within 21 days, and in case of damage, within 7 days, in both situations from the date on which the baggage was delivered at the passenger's disposal.
+In case of any irregularity with your baggage, you must immediately contact SATA Azores Airlines’ Lost & Found Services or the Handling Agent at the airport of arrival.
+If you have not done so before, you must submit a complaint by email to the airline as soon as possible.
+In situations where checked baggage is delayed, it must be done within 21 days and, in case of damage, within 7 days.
+In both situations, it must count from the date on which the baggage was delivered.

-For missing baggage during the first 5 days, passengers should contact the Lost & Found Service at the airport where the complaint was made and the report filed, either to SATA services or to Handling Agents contracted by SATA Azores Airlines for this purpose.
-Five days after the report was made, it is transferred to SATA's Central Baggage Service, where the baggage search continues for a longer period, and to where passengers may contact through the email: email@example.com / phone: (+351) 296 209 047 / fax: (+351) 296 672 089, to get the latest information on their claim, or to send additional information, such as content lists or new contacts (address or telephone).
+For missing baggage, you must contact the Lost & Found Services at the airport during the first 5 days.
+Five days after starting the process, it is transferred to SATA's Central Baggage Service, which continues with the search for a longer period, and to where you can contact via e-mail: firstname.lastname@example.org / telephone: (+351) 296 209 047, to get the latest information on the process, or to send additional information, such as content lists or new contacts (address or telephone).

-For damaged or pilfered baggage, passengers should always contact SATA Azores Airlines Services at the airport where the claim was made and the report filed, this for mainland Portugal, the Azores and Madeira.
-For reports filed at airports outside Portugal, passengers should contact the airline via email: firstname.lastname@example.org / telephone: (351) 296 209 047 / fax: (+351) 296 672 089.
+For damaged or pilfered baggage, you should always contact SATA Azores Airlines’ Services on the airport where the complaint was filed and the process was opened, in the case of Mainland Portugal, Azores and Madeira.
+As for the processes opened in airports abroad, you should contact via email email@example.com or by telephone (+351) 296 209 047.

 Liability for loss or damage caused to checked baggage is limited to 1 288 SDR – International Monetary Fund Special Drawing Rights - approximately 1 700 USD (depending on the exchange rate).